C23-PS263-STUNT-CARE/Machine-Learning/dataset/readme.md

 ## Dataset Information

-The dataset consists of a total of 10,000 cases, encompassing two categories: stunting and non-stunting.
+The dataset consists of a total of 6500 cases, encompassing two categories: stunting and non-stunting.
 Stunting refers to impaired growth and development in children due to chronic malnutrition, while non-stunting represents cases where this condition is not observed.

+## Feature Information
+Additional Feature Information for the Stunting Dataset:

+Age: Represents the age of the child in months.
+Unit: Months
+Birth Weight: Refers to the weight of the child at birth.
+Unit: Kilograms (kg)
+Body Weight: Indicates the current weight of the child.
+Unit: Kilograms (kg)
+Birth Length: Represents the length of the child at birth.
+Unit: Centimeters (cm)
+Body Length: Indicates the current length of the child.
+Unit: Centimeters (cm)

+Please note that the dataset utilizes the specified units for each respective feature to maintain consistency and facilitate accurate analysis.
 ## Dataset Details

 - Features: The dataset contains 7 informative features that are crucial in understanding the stunting phenomenon.